There is no better tap than KeyCorp (KEY) Stock

 Is Insider Trading a Real Thing?

 Almost all investors and traders prefer to invest in shares controlled by the management of a corporation as a management company will be more likely to run the business itself and to never conduct things against the management’s desires and will always try to do what is best for their shareholders.
 Currently, 0.10 percent of KeyCorp shares are owned by insiders, and 85.70 percent are held by financial institutions.
-Paine Andrew J III, the Head of Institutional Bank at KeyCorp (KEY) has bought 75,000 shares of firm on May 03 at a price of $9.78 against the total amount of $0.73 million.
-In another inside trade, Hipple Richard J, Director of KeyCorp (NYSE:KEY) bought 2,200 shares of the firm on Apr 26 for a total worth of $23452.0 at a price of $10.66.
-An inside trade which took place on Apr 21, Head of Consumer Bank of KeyCorp Alexander Victor B bought 8,500 shares of firm against total price of $0.1 million at the cost of $11.83 per share.
+Brady Amy G., the Chief Information Officer at KeyCorp (KEY) has sold 12,627 shares of firm on May 26 at a price of $9.92 against the total amount of $0.13 million.
+In another inside trade, Brady Amy G., Chief Information Officer of KeyCorp (NYSE:KEY) sold 12,388 shares of the firm on May 25 for a total worth of $0.13 million at a price of $10.11.
+An inside trade which took place on May 03, Head of Institutional Bank of KeyCorp Paine Andrew J III bought 75,000 shares of firm against total price of $0.73 million at the cost of $9.78 per share.